 The fellows participate in numerous educational activities in the section of Pulmonary & Critical Care Medicine and around the School of Medicine.
 These include Sleep Bootcamp, the Sleep Weekly Lecture Series and State Sleep Grand Rounds.

 As of 2015, the Yale Sleep Medicine Fellowship Program participates in ERAS and NRMP.
-Yale Sleep will offer 3 positions for the 2018-2019 fellowship class.
+Yale will offer 4 positions for the 2020-2021 fellowship class.